Forge Bible Bot

 4 Position the source — Set the Browser source to fill your entire scene (matching your canvas resolution, e.g. 1920x1080).
 The overlay has a transparent background and layers cleanly over your stream.
 To position individual elements (verses, trivia, timer, events, topic), use the Overlay Editor in your dashboard - it provides a drag-and-drop canvas for placing each zone independently around your webcam, game capture, or other stream elements.

 5 Test it — Type !verse Psalm 23:1 in your Twitch chat.
-You should see the verse appear on your OBS preview within a few seconds!
+You should see the verse appear in your streaming software preview within a few seconds!

 💡 Tip: If you want the overlay to appear on top of everything, make sure the Browser source is at the top of your Sources list (above your game capture, webcam, etc.).